contao/docs/docs/dev/framework/templates/creating-templates.md

 </div>
 ```

-Now, let's actually use it in out `@Contao/poetry_advertisement.html.twig` by extending the just created template and
+Now, let's actually use it in our `@Contao/poetry_advertisement.html.twig`.
+We are extending the just created template
-adjusting its own and its used blocks to get the same result as in our [embed example](#embeds):
+and adjust its own and its used blocks to get the same result as in the [embed example](#embeds):
 ```twig
 {% extends "@Contao/_advertisement.html.twig" %}